 High quality of life and the interesting cultural mix makes Malaysia one of the best places to retire in the world.
 Living your retirement years there won’t use up too much of your savings either, and you should expect to spend around £400 for a one-bedroom apartment in a city centre, and £730 for family-sized accommodation.

 Wine Lands and an Adventurous Spirit – South Africa

 South Africa is often considered to be a slice of Europe with an African climate and landscapes, which may suit the more adventurous retiree very well.
-Consistent weather without being overly hot, the cheap cost of living and cultural excitement all mean South Africa is one of the best countries to retire to in Africa.
+Consistent weather without being overly hot, the cheap cost of living and cultural excitement all mean South Africa is one of the best and cheapest countries to retire to in Africa.